Tiim/Tiim.github.io/content/metadata/about.md

 I'm a {{role}} at {{org}}, swimmer and swim coach.

 I am passionate about all things web development, swimming, personal knowledge management and much more.
+If you liked this or any of my posts, feel free to [follow me](https://tiim.ch/follow).